 Stage 2: Registering

-If you wish to be considered for a place at Cranleigh, a registration form and non-refundable registration fee should be submitted by September 30th of Year 11.
+If you wish to be considered for a place at Cranleigh, a registration form and non-refundable registration fee should be submitted by the closing date at the end of September in Year 11.
 Registration forms are available with the prospectus or can be downloaded from the website.

 Candidates must be over 15 and under 17 years of age on the 1st September in their year of entry to the school.